nutonomy/nuscenes-devkit/README.md

 - [Setting up a new virtual environment](#setting-up-a-new-virtual-environment)

 ## Changelog
+- Nov.
+21, 2018: RADAR filtering and multi sweep aggregation.
 - Oct.
-4, 2018: Code to parse RADAR data released
+4, 2018: Code to parse RADAR data released.
 - Sep.
-12, 2018: Devkit for teaser dataset released
+12, 2018: Devkit for teaser dataset released.

 ## Dataset download
 To download nuScenes you need to go to the [Download page](https://www.nuscenes.org/download),